 Once again, this will draw water into the muscles.

 You should also remember that your body will be much warmer after a workout, so the “heat” will typically make things expand.

 So, you’ve got increased blood circulation, more water being drawn to the muscles, and an increased body temperature.

 All of these things will certainly make you look bigger following a workout.

 Remember, these are all part of the recovery process, and your body will return to “normal” fairly soon.

-This will not only make you look fatter after a workout, but it can also lead to actual weight gain in the long run.
+- Be wary of very long workouts, as this will increase cortisol production.
+Not only will this make you look fatter, but it can also lead to weight gain in the ling-term.

 Hi, I’m Partha, owner and founder of My Bodyweight Exercises.
 I am a Level 3 Personal Trainer and Certified Strength & Conditioning Specialist through the Register of Exercise Professionals, United Kingdom.
 I have been a regular gym-goer since 2000 and coaching clients since 2012.
 My aim is to help you achieve your body composition goals.